-Central Square is Cambridge's downtown and a center for nearby neighborhoods; a vibrant cultural district; a sustainable environment that invites people from all walks of life to shop, live, enjoy entertainment and the arts, and find community together; and more.
-There are four primary objectives that Central Square Advisory Committee recommends:
+Central Square is Cambridge's traditional downtown and a center for nearby neighborhoods; a vibrant cultural district; a sustainable environment that invites people from all walks of life to shop, live, enjoy entertainment and the arts, and find community together; and more.
+There are four primary goals for future planning and development recommended by the Central Square Advisory Committee 2011/2012:

 - a.
 Enrich the Square's public realm as place that invites community interaction at many levels. - b.
-Celebrate and maintain the mix of old, new, venerable and funky enterprises activating Central Square's Cultural District. - c.
+Celebrate and maintain the mix of old, new, funky, and locally-based enterprises activating Central Square's Cultural District. - c.
 Support community diversity through more varied housing choices. - d.
 Enrich neighborhood walkability and livability with safe, green streets and improved access choices.